--- The criteria is based upon the senior and overall careers of the players.
-Their performance as a player for Barcelona is not the main factor, but I do look into individual player for their contributions to the club as a minor factor.
+-- The criteria is about the senior and overall careers of the players.
+Their performance as a player for Barcelona is not the main factor, but I do look for it as a minor factor.

 --Victor Valdes, Albert Ferrer, Carlos Puyol, Ferran Olivella, Sergi Barjuan, Pep Guardiola.
 Xavi, Andres Iniesta, Lionel Messi, Paulino Alcántara are on my Barcelona All-Time Team.
 They formed the backbone of this team.

--- SD España Industrial served as Barcelona reserve team before 1956 before they became independent from Barcelona.
-In 1970, it merged with to become Barcelona B team.
+-- SD España Industrial served as Barcelona reserve team before 1956 when they became independent from Barcelona.
+In 1970, it merged with Atlètic Catalunya to become Barcelona B team.
 So any player who played for them before 1956 should be considered a part of Barcelona's academy player.
 Luis Suarez Miramontes and Manuel Sanchís Martínez became eligible because of that connection.

 -- There ain't many goalkeepers eligible.
 Victor Valdes was the obvious choices and followed by Salvador Sadurní.
 Then, I took Pepe Reina who had a remarkable career with Liverpool FC.

 -- Manuel Sanchís Martínez?
 Yes, he was an all-time great who played for Real Madrid "Ye-ye" team.
+Not many people knew of his connection to Barcelona FC.
 He never got his chance with Barcelona and was assigned to SD España Industrial(Condal).
 He beat out Antonio Olmo and Fernando Navarro for a spot on the team.
 The rest of the defenders are obvious choices.
 Antonio Olmo was the only defender who was seriously considered, but failed to find a spot.

--- Gerard López, Thiago, Martí Vergés, Gonzalvo III, Thiago lost out because of too many midfielders.
+-- Gerard López, Thiago, Martí Vergés, Gonzalvo III and Thiago lost out because of too many midfielders.